fdong6/628-Module-3-Group-2/README.md

 # 628-Module-3-Group 2
 #
 # Summary
   Our project focuses on restaurants serving fast food.
 We aim to provide advices to the restaurants based on our analysis, categorized into four categories: food, service, wating time, and sanitary conditions.
 Please refer to our report Executive Summary_Module 3.pdf for more details.
-Our presentation is saved in
+Our presentation is saved in Module 3 Presentation_Group 2.mp4.
 #
 # Codes
 This folder contains serveral R codes.
 Subset.R conducts data extraction and data cleaning, resulting in 628.Rdata.